auDeep/auDeep/README.md

 # Citing
 If you use auDeep or any code from auDeep in your research work, you are kindly asked to acknowledge the use of auDeep in your publications.
-> M. Freitag, S. Amiriparian, S. Pugachevskiy, N. Cummins, and B.Schuller. auDeep: Unsupervised Learning of Representations from Audio with Deep Recurrent Neural Networks, Journal of Machine Learning Research, 2017, submitted, 5 pages
+> M. Freitag, S. Amiriparian, S. Pugachevskiy, N. Cummins, and B.Schuller. auDeep: Unsupervised Learning of Representations from Audio with Deep Recurrent Neural Networks, arXiv preprint arXiv:1712.04382, 2017, 5 pages

+> S. Amiriparian, M. Freitag, N. Cummins, and B. Schuller.
+Sequence to sequence autoencoders for unsupervised representation learning from audio, Proceedings of the Detection and Classification of Acoustic Scenes and Events 2017 Workshop, pp. 17-21, 2017

 # Installation
 This project ships with a `setup.py` file which allows for installation and automatic dependency resolution through `pip`.
 We strongly recommend installing the project in its own Python `virtualenv`, since the Tensorflow source code needs to be patched in order to fix a bug that has not yet been resolved in the official repositories (see [below](#installing-in-a-virtualenv)).